-Dust Baths and Baby Chinchillas
+Dust Baths And Baby Chinchillas

-Food Options for Baby Chinchillas
+Food Options For Baby Chinchillas

 As you have probably figured out thus far into this post, the food that is ideal for a baby chinchilla comes straight from the mother in the form of milk.

 After that 12-week period is over, you begin offering your chinchilla the basic timothy hay and pellets.
 You can also use other items such as hay cubes to offer your chinchilla.

-Handling and Interacting with Baby Chinchillas
+Handling And Interacting With Baby Chinchillas

 Handling a baby chinchilla is much like handling an adult chinchilla.
 You need to be gentle due to how fragile a chinchilla’s body is.
 Especially when they are young.

-If it is too difficult to get a good handle on your baby chinchilla’s using this method, picking up your chinchilla by the base of the tail is perfectly fine.
+If it is too difficult to get a good handle on your baby chinchillas using this method, picking up your chinchilla by the base of the tail is perfectly fine.

 Once you have a good handle of them, you can draw them close to your body for additional support and comfort for your chinchilla.

 You also need to understand that some chinchillas will simply not enjoy being handled while others will.
 It is part of the process, and all chinchillas are different in this respect.

 Chinchillas do have miscarriages.
-Miscarriages with chinchillas will occur most frequently due to illness, improper diets, and genetic problems with a new kit.
+Miscarriages with chinchillas occur most frequently due to illness, improper diets, and genetic problems with a new kit.
 Stress is also a possible cause of miscarriages.

 When a chinchilla gives birth, it should be relatively clean and not much blood outside of the placenta.